How to Get Performance Management Right

 Best practices for performance management

-There are many challenges inherent in the performance appraisal process, but don’t fear!
-If you build your strategy around a solid framework you can’t go far wrong.
-We’ve gathered a list of best practices for building up around your framework, and it all starts with your leadership.
+There are many challenges that can pop up in the performance management process.
+But, if you build your strategy around a solid framework, you have a strong foundation to work from.
+We’ve gathered a list of best practices for building around your framework, and it all starts with your leadership.

 Leadership